KennaSecurity/toolkit/tasks/connectors/edgescan/README.md

+## Support

+All issues and inquiries relating to this toolkit implementation must contact Edgescan support at `shout@edgescan.com`.

 ## Prerequisites

 This task will communicate with the Edgescan and Kenna APIs.
 In order to do so it will need the following pieces of information.